As a programmer, you often have to debug your own code or code written by a coworker. I don't like debugging, but as you know:

 #Use the DebuggerTypeProxy attribute

-The DebuggerTypeProxyAttribute attribute is used to specify a display proxy for a type, allowing a developer to tailor the view for the type.
-If the attribute is found, the expression evaluator substitutes the display proxy type for the type the attribute is applied to.
-This is useful when you want to expose properties that are not in the original type.
+The DebuggerTypeProxyAttribute attribute specifies a display proxy for a type, letting you tailor how the type appears in the debugger.
+When the attribute is present, the expression evaluator substitutes the proxy type for the original type.
+This is useful when you want to expose additional properties that don't exist on the original type.

 C#